8 Plumbing Tips for New Homeowners

 - Water stains on the ceilings and walls

-Despite what you may have heard, chemical drain openers shouldn't go in a plumbing emergency kit.
-These potent cleaners can harm your pipes if used continuously.
-What's more, they only offer a temporary remedy at best.
+Contrary to popular belief, chemical drain openers don’t belong in a plumbing emergency kit.
+These potent cleaners can harm your pipes if used over and over.
+In addition, they only offer a temporary remedy at best.

-A better alternative is to have non-chemical supplies on hand the next time you have a plumbing crisis.
+An effective alternative is to have non-chemical supplies close by the next time you have a plumbing crisis.
 These include:

-- Cup plunger for clogged sinks, tubs and showers
+- Cup plunger for backed up sinks, tubs and showers

 - Flange plunger for clogged toilets

 - Adjustable wrench to remove the P-trap from under clogged sinks

 - Utility bucket to catch water from a leaky pipe

 - Duct tape to mitigate the flow of a plumbing leak until a plumber is on the way

 Whatever flows down the drain apart from water can cause a clog.
 Keep your drains flowing smoothly with these preventive tips:

 - Place mesh drain covers in bathroom sinks and showers